School of Engineering, Computing and Mathematics

 Our labs

-We provide labs spaces for team work, solo projects, and multiplatform experiences from mobile apps to immersive technologies.
+We provide spaces for team work, solo projects, and multiplatform experiences from mobile apps to immersive technologies.

 Placements